 Previous winners and trends

-Because the award is voted upon by sportswriters, a players’ body of work tends to put them over the top.
+That said, because the award is voted upon by sportswriters, a players’ body of work tends to put them over the top.
 Only four MVP winners were younger than 23 and the last rookie to win the MVP was Wes Unseld back in 1969.

 Scoring is a key criteria for MVP, as the NBA’s leading scorer has won the award in four of the past five years.

-While the Center position is fading in today’s small-ball NBA, that position leads the way in MVP awards with 25, although 22 of those came in the first 28 years of the award.
+While the Center position is fading in today’s small-ball NBA, that position leads the way in MVP awards with 27, although 22 of those came in the first 28 years of the award.